How to avoid the traps

 Tips for approaches

 Several Swedish government agencies have been commissioned by the central government to gender mainstream their organisations and operations.
-Their efforts are supported by the Swedish Secretariat for Gender Research within the framework of a project titled Gender Mainstreaming in Government Agencies (GMGA).
+Their efforts are since 2018 supported by the Swedish Gender Equality Agency within the framework of an assignment titled Gender Mainstreaming in Government Agencies (GMGA).

 One important starting point in the gender mainstreaming work carried out by the Swedish government agencies involved in the GMGA project has been to formulate existing gender equality problems.